9 best flasks and thermal cups for drinks and soup

 Warm up on cold days with a hot drink or soup.
 We've put flasks and thermal cups through their paces to find the best on the market.
 Read on to find out which products came out on top.

-We put 22 popular products through their paces to find the ones you should consider.
-For more, visit our review section and find over 200 practical buyer's guides offering unbiased advice on what equipment is worth investing in.
+We put popular products through their paces to find the ones you should consider.
+For more, visit our reviews section and find over 400 practical buyer's guides offering unbiased advice on what equipment is worth investing in, including the best personalised water bottles and best reusable coffee cups.

 Best overall flask